-Getting behind in paying your real property taxes in Massachusetts can lead to a tax sale, where the collector will sell your home (Mass.
+Getting behind in paying your real property taxes in Massachusetts can lead to a tax sale, where the collector will sell your home at auction.
+(Mass.
 Gen. Laws ch.
 60, § 43).
-In some circumstances, the city or town may "take" the property rather than holding a sale.
+But in some circumstances, the city or town may "take" the property rather than holding a sale.
 (Mass.
 Gen. Laws ch.
 60, § 53).
-(If you are having trouble paying your property taxes, learn about your options to avoid a tax sale.)

-Notice before a tax sale.
-Prior to a tax sale, the collector must publish notice of the sale in a newspaper (Mass.
+Before a tax sale, the collector must publish notice of the sale in a newspaper.
+(Mass.
 Gen. Laws ch.
 60, § 40).
-The collector must also post the notice in two or more public places 14 days before the sale (Mass.
+The collector must also post the notice in two or more public places 14 days before the sale.
+(Mass.
 Gen. Laws ch.
 60, § 42).

-To get ownership of your home, the person (or entity) that purchased it at the tax sale (or the city or town, if it obtained your home through a taking) must foreclose your right of redemption (Mass.
+To get free and clear ownership of your home, the buyer who purchased it at the tax sale (or the city or town, if it got your home through a taking) must foreclose your right of redemption.
+(Mass.
 Gen. Laws ch.
 60, § 64).

-The right of redemption in Massachusetts.
-Under Massachusetts law, the purchaser who bought the home at the tax sale (or the city or town) generally must wait six months following the sale or taking before starting a foreclosure to eliminate your right of redemption (Mass.
+Under Massachusetts law, the purchaser who bought the home at the tax sale (or the city or town) generally must wait six months following the sale or taking before starting a foreclosure to eliminate your right of redemption.
+But you don't get a redemption period if the home is abandoned or the redemption amount exceeds the property's assessed value.
+(Mass.
 Gen. Laws ch.
 60, § 65).
-(Learn more about the right of redemption after a Massachusetts tax sale or taking in Getting Your Home Back After a Property Tax Sale in Massachusetts.)